hmcts/rse-cft-lib/README.md

 An application that creates each of the necessary classloaders to run our spring applications and defines the Cftlib API (but not its implementation).

-This project runs on the system classloader, meaning it is on the classpath to the JVM upon launch.
-Since it is on the system classloader it is also accessible to the isolated classloaders that run our applications (which have the system classloader as their parent).
+This project runs on the system classloader (meaning it is on the classpath to the JVM upon launch).
+Since the system classloader is parent to the isolated classloaders that run our applications, classes in this project are accessible to all running services.

 A consequence of being on the system classloader is that this project should be dependency free; any dependencies present on the system classloader would override those in the isolated classloaders leading to potential conflicts.